tbalza/kubernetes-cicd-zt/README.md

 terraform -chdir="/terraform/02-argocd/" apply -auto-approve
 ```

-> `terraform/01-eks-cluser` Provisions infrastructure, and core addons that don't change often.
-While `terraform/02-argocd` Bootstraps ArgoCD via helm, which will in turn deploy the rest of the apps.
+> `terraform/01-eks-cluser` Provisions infrastructure, and deploys core addons that don't change often.
+While `terraform/02-argocd` Bootstraps ArgoCD, which will in turn deploy the rest of the apps.

 ## Removing Resources